Electric dipole moment: Energy and torque

-The scalar dot "⋅" product and the negative sign shows the potential energy minimises when the dipole is parallel with field and is maximum when antiparallel while zero when perpendicular.
+The scalar dot "⋅" product and the negative sign shows the potential energy minimises when the dipole is parallel with the field, maximises when it is antiparallel, and is zero when it is perpendicular.
 The symbol "×" refers to the vector cross product.
 The E-field vector and the dipole vector define a plane, and the torque is directed normal to that plane with the direction given by the right-hand rule.
-Note that a dipole in such a uniform field may twist and oscillate but receives no overall net force with no linear acceleration of the dipole.
+A dipole in such a uniform field may twist and oscillate, but receives no overall net force with no linear acceleration of the dipole.
 The dipole twists to align with the external field.

-However in a non-uniform electric field a dipole may indeed receive a net force since the force on one end of the dipole no longer balances that on the other end.
+However, in a non-uniform electric field a dipole may indeed receive a net force since the force on one end of the dipole no longer balances that on the other end.
 It can be shown that this net force is generally parallel to the dipole moment.

 Expression (general case)

 More generally, for a continuous distribution of charge confined to a volume V, the corresponding expression for the dipole moment is:

-where r locates the point of observation and d3r′ denotes an elementary volume in V. For an array of point charges, the charge density becomes a sum of Dirac delta functions:
+where r locates the point of observation and 3r′ denotes an elementary volume in V. For an array of point charges, the charge density becomes a sum of Dirac delta functions:

 where each ri is a vector from some reference point to the charge qi.
 Substitution into the above integration formula provides: